-The prostate is a gland located underneath the bladder, in front of the rectum.
-It plays an important role in the part of the male reproductive system that produces fluids that carry sperm.
+The prostate is a small, walnut-shaped gland that wraps around the urethra at the bladder neck in males.
+It plays a vital role in the male reproductive system by producing the fluids that carry sperm.

 - cure your condition

 - minimize side effects

 - minimize pain before, during, and after surgery

 The goal of prostate surgery depends on your individual condition.
 For example, surgery for prostate cancer is to remove cancerous tissue.
 In contrast, the goal of surgery for BPH is to restore the typical flow of urine.

 Your doctor will recommend a type of anesthesia based on your individual situation.

 Open prostatectomy is also a traditional open surgery or an open approach.
 It can be done to treat cancer and other noncancerous conditions.
 Your surgeon will make an incision through your skin to remove the entire prostate gland and nearby tissues.

 In cases of cancer, the surgery of choice is usually an open radical prostatectomy